Lapin0t/phd-manuscript/main/02_games.typ

 perhaps the prime reason why widely used programming languages have started organizing it using syntactic facilities like the #txtt("yield") keyword of python's _generators_#margin-note[
-  For enlighting background on Python's generator syntax, see for example the Motivation section of the #link("https://peps.python.org/pep-0255/")[PEP 255].
+  For enlightening background on Python's generator syntax, see for example the Motivation section of the #link("https://peps.python.org/pep-0255/")[PEP 255].
 ] or the #txtt("await") keyword for sequencing asynchronous _promises_ (or _awaitables_),
 now common in event-driven programming.
 Both of these concepts are automata in